sid-code/dhtsim/README.md

 Finally.
 This file contains a subclass of `BaseApplication` that demonstrates how to actually write a real application.
 This application just responds to pings.
-See the enum at the top of the file that defines the messgae types?
+See the enum at the top of the file that defines the message types?
 This is just giving names to some integers.

 All this class needs to do is implement `handleMessage`.
 The `ping`